Climate change in Vietnam: Policies and legislation

+Renewable energy

+At the COP 26, Vietnam announced its net zero emissions by 2050 and pledged to phase out unabted coal power by the 2040s of or as soon as possible thereafter.
+To realise this pledge will require enormous efforts, given that the country has been relying on fossil fuels to power its fast growing economy.

+Vietnam has achieved initial success in developing solar and wind power.
+It has been leading Southeast Asia in terms of solar and wind power uptake since 2019.
+Thanks to a relatively more conducive investment environment, Vietnam is likely to proceed the energy transition faster than other ASEAN countries.

 International cooperation

-The Vietnamese authorities have been responding to international initiatives to better understand and mitigate climate issues as well as putting large effort into adaptive measures.
-The country ratified the UN Framework Convention on Climate Change in 1994 and ratified the “Kyoto Protocol” in 2002.
+Vietnam has participated actively in international treaties including the Paris Agreement.
+The country ratified the UN Framework Convention on Climate Change in 1994 and ratified the "Kyoto Protocol" in 2002.
+Vietnam joined the Just Energy Transition Partnership in 2022.

 Apart from NTP-RCC, Vietnam government has been cooperating with other countries and international organizations.
 The Ministry of Natural Resources and Environment of Vietnam is hosting 58 foreign programs and projects to assist Vietnam in tackling climate change, with a commitment of nearly US$430 million, including funding from World Bank, the Holland government and the Denmark government.
 In recent years, international cooperation mechanisms involving climate issues emerges.
 The Lancang-Mekong Cooperation Mechanism, is one mechanism between countries in the Mekong Basin (including China, Myanmar, Laos, Thailand, Cambodia, and Vietnam) to jointly enhance economic growth, poverty reduction, and, to deal with climate change and the water resources allocation associated with it.

 Society and culture

 Activism

 The development and the implementation of climate change response measures is very demanding and complicated because it involves several scientific disciplines, stakeholders and decision makers.
 In respect to responses to climate change in Vietnam, there are different voices, such as criticism on the authorities' measures, calls for more emphasis on farmers, women, etc. This is not only due to different methods the researchers adopted, different sources, for different purposes, and also due to the divergence exist in different regions, different geographical conditions, different political and economic statuses and relationship, different genders, etc.

+The 88 Project, which campaigns for human rights in Vietnam, say that the conviction of activist Hoang Thi Minh Hong in 2023 for tax evasion was "yet another example of the law being weaponised to persecute climate activists who are fighting to save the planet.”